 “We cannot help it if we have a thought.
 But we can choose if we keep thinking it over and over again.”
 Kelly Morgan

-Accept that you have habitual thoughts.
+Consequently, we are wise to accept that we have habitual thoughts.
 The progression goes from a situation triggering a repeated thought, which has become a belief.
 That alarming belief then fires a fright, flight or collapse response which will result in impaired problem solving.

 Situation leads to ➢Unconscious Belief (engrained by repeated thought) leads to ➢Feeling leads to ➢Distress Reaction